MrMame/ConfigFileManager/README.md

 # Building

-If you want to build the ConfigfileManager _.jar_ file, it is necessary to use mavens `package` lifecycle.
-It will install a _pom.xml_ file inside the jar's META-INF Folder.
+If you want to build the ConfigfileManager _.jar_ file by yourself, it is necessary to use mavens `package` lifecycle.
+It will install a _pom.xml_ file inside the jar's _META-INF_ Folder.
+This _pom.xml_ file is necessary for installing the lib to the local maven repository as described in the **Get Started** chapter before.

 ![METAINF-POM.jpg](docs%2Fimg%2FMETAINF-POM.jpg)

-This _pom.xml_ file is necessary for installing the lib to the local maven repository as described in the chapter
-**Add ConfigFileManager-jar to your local Maven repository**

 # Additional Info